Employee Stock Option Plans – What happens when an employee leaves?

 The key to reducing chances of disputes is to ensure your Plan Rules set out the process, as much as possible.

-The Plan Rules should protect the company, but also provide fairness and transparency to the employee.
+The Plan Rules should protect the company, but also provide fairness and transparency to the employees.

 Charlie Ross